MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-07.md

 # 7. Interacting with 3D objects

 In this tutorial, you will learn how to enable near and far manipulation for 3D objects and how to limit the allowed types of manipulation.
-You will also learn how to add Bounding Boxes around 3D objects to make it easier to control the object manipulation.
+You will also learn how to add bounding boxes around 3D objects to make it easier to control the object manipulation.

 ## Objectives

-* Create a panel of 3D objects which will be used for the other learning objectives
+* Learn how to configure 3D objects so they can be interacted with
-* Implement bounding boxes
+* Learn how to add bounding boxes to 3D objects
-* Configure 3D objects for basic manipulation such as move, rotate, and scale
-* Explore near and far interaction
-* Learn about additional hand tracking gestures, such as grab and touch

 ## Manipulating 3D objects